 6. Set the marker generator for one-microsecond marks.
-Set the TIME BASE to 1 MICROSEC/DIVI-SION, and the MULTIPLIER to 1.
+Set the TIME BASE to 1 MICRO-SEC/DIVISION, and the MULTIPLIER to 1.
 Display a stable trace of the time marks, and watch the trace as you short out R279 (15-ohm resistor in heater lead to V213A, located on bakelite board on back of sweep chassis).
 Keep R279 shorted for at least 30 seconds.
-If any change occurs in the time base replace the constant-current tube, V213.
+If any change occurs in the time base replace the constantcurrent tube, V213.
 A tube should be selected for this position which shows no change as the heater voltage is changed.
-A tube with low emission or with high heater-to-cathode leakage is unsatisfactory in this position.
-High heater-to-cathode leakage in this tube will cause an error in the timing of the 5 SEC/DIVISION range.
-If this trouble is suspected, its presence can be checked by setting the RANGE switch to 1 SEC/DIVISION and MULTIPLIER to 5, and advance the STABILITY control to get a recurrent sweep.
+A tube with low emission or with high heater-to-cathode leakage in this tube will cause an error in the timing of the 5 SEC/DIVISION range.
+If this trouble is suspected, switch to 1 SEC/DIVISION and MUL-TIPLIER to 5, and advance the STABILITY control to get a recurrent sweep.
 Time the full 10-centimeter transit time first with the line voltage near 105 volts and second with the line voltage increase to the vicinity of 125 volts.
 Any difference in the timing with a change in line voltage indicates cathode-to-heater leakage in the constant-current tube.